Sienci-Labs/Resources/cnc-fun/software/cnc-software-table.md

 ---
 title: Software Table
-menu_order: 0
+menu_order: 6
-post_status: draft
+post_status: publish
 post_excerpt: How to choose what CNC software works for you!
-A list of compatible CAD, CAM and g-code senders for the LongMill CNC machine.
+A list of compatible CAD, CAM and g-code senders for your CNC machine.
 post_date: 2024-07-18 18:14:53
 taxonomy:
     knowledgebase_cat: software